juju/docs/src/en/config-LXD.md

 # Configuring for LXD

-Here we provide an overview for the creation of a controller for the LXD provider (see [Controllers](./controllers.html)).
+Here we provide an overview for the creation of a controller for LXD (see [Controllers](./controllers.html)).
 If your objective is instead to create a LXD model please see [Defining a model](./models-defining.html).

 Unlike other providers, with LXD, Juju does not need to be supplied with any